Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Mount Baw Baw Region had a median income among taxpayers of $46,232 and an average level of $60,358 in the financial year 2022.
-These figures are below the national average.
-In comparison, Rest of Vic had median and average incomes of $48,741 and $60,693 respectively during the same period.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Mount Baw Baw Region would be approximately $51,854 (median) and $67,698 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Mount Baw Baw Region rank modestly between the 27th and 33rd percentiles.
-Income analysis reveals that the largest segment comprises 30.6% earning $1,500 - $2,999 weekly (2,096 residents), which is similar to patterns seen in the broader area where 30.3% occupy this range.
-Housing costs are manageable with 89.0% retained, but disposable income sits below average at the 39th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+AreaSearch aggregated latest postcode level ATO data released for financial year 2022.
+Mount Baw Baw Region SA2 had a median income among taxpayers of $46,232 and an average of $60,358.
+These figures were lower than the national averages of $48,741 and $60,693 respectively for Rest of Vic.
+By September 2025, estimated incomes would be approximately $51,854 (median) and $67,698 (average), based on Wage Price Index growth of 12.16% since financial year 2022.
+According to 2021 Census figures, household, family, and personal incomes ranked modestly in Mount Baw Baw Region, between the 27th and 33rd percentiles.
+The earnings profile showed that the $1,500 - 2,999 band captured 30.6% of the community (2,096 individuals).
+Housing costs were manageable with 89.0% retained, but disposable income was below average at the 39th percentile.
+The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income